 Welcome to the Introduction to statistics module.
 This module introduces you to some of the concepts required to interpret statistics published in journal articles and other literature, as well as to a range of ways you can analyse your own data using statistics.
 (Please note that if you are not doing either of these things, but instead would like an understanding of how to interpret a few common graphs and tables and calculate a few key values, you may find sections of the Statistics and probability page of the Numeracy fundamentals module more suitable instead.)

 You may wish to work your way through the entirety of the module in the order provided, or you may wish to jump to certain pages or sections of the module according to need or preference.
 In particular, if you are just looking to learn about how to interpret published statistics you may only want to work through the first page of the module, or if you are interested in analysing your own data using statistics you may wish to start from the second page of the module.
-Additionally, if you are interested in finding out how to conduct the statistical tests detailed in this module in the statistical software SPSS, you might also like to check out the Introduction to SPSS module.
+Additionally, if you are interested in finding out how to conduct the statistical tests detailed in this module in the statistical software SPSS, you might also like to check out the Introduction to SPSS module (note that all graphs and tables included in this module have been created using SPSS, with the exception of the tables in the first page which have been taken from journal articles).

 What you will learn